 "The raid and arbitrary detentions fit a pattern of harassment on the part of authorities," said CPJ's Africa Program Coordinator, Sue Valentine.
-"If police have no charges to file against Clayson Hamasaka and Thomas Zyambo, they should be released immediately."
+"If police have no charges to file against Clayson Hamasaka and Thomas Zgambo, they should be released immediately."

 Repeated efforts to reach the Zambian police's public relations officer were unsuccessful.